 Korean Fried Rice

 There are fried rice dishes in many cuisines, from Japanese to Chinese to Korean.
 Some of the ingredients that seem most distinctive to the Korean style fried rice are sesame oil, Spam or another pork product, and kimchi.
-Portions of Kimchi Fried Rice are often topped with a fried egg, and as long as you read through the recipe and get a handle on the timing, frying up some eggs as the rice finishes cooking is highly do-able, and makes this into very satisfying lunch or dinner.
+Portions of Kimchi Fried Rice are often topped with a fried egg.
+Read through the recipe and get a handle on the timing and you can fry up the eggs as the you finish cooking the rice.
+The addition of the egg makes this into very satisfying lunch or dinner.
 Or breakfast, come to think of it.

 Kimchi in Fried Rice